eliaskosunen/scnlib/docs/pages/migration-2-0.md

 If only a single value is read, `result->value()` can be used to access it directly.
 If `result` contains an error, use `result.error()` to access it.

-\section indirect No more "indirect" ranges: revamped source range error handling
+\section m2-indirect No more "indirect" ranges: revamped source range error handling

 The notion of "indirect" ranges from v1 is removed in v2.
 Indirect ranges were source ranges, the value type of which was `scn::expected<CharT>`, instead of `CharT`.